All Components and Hooks

 • linearDamping: number - Air resistance coefficient (default: 0.1)

-• maxGroundSlope: number - Max slope for a collider to be detected as a walkable ground (default: 1 which equals to 45°)
+• maxGroundSlope: number - Max slope for a collider to be detected as walkable (default: 0.5)

 cameraBehavior Options